 - Focus the majority of your social media on promoting the industry, news, and content.
-A good rule of thumb is 1 post about your dispensary for every 4-5 posts.
+A good rule of thumb is one post about your dispensary for every four to five posts.

 - Try to post at least once a day.
-Spend time liking, sharing, retweeting other users’ content.
+Spend time liking, sharing and retweeting other users’ content.

 - Create a consistent bio and description.
 Each social media platform has different length allowances.
 Maximize the content for each.

 - Engage with your audience.
-Make sure you have someone that is replying to comments.
+Make sure you have someone who is replying to comments.

-- Engage with people.
-It is, after all, about being social!
+- Engage with users since this is about being social!